FixingPixels/Aegis/docs/getting_started.md

 ## Essential Commands

-Here are the key commands with examples:
+Here are the key commands to type in your AI assistant's chat window:

 ### 1. Project Planning
-The `/aegis plan` command can be used with various types of context to guide the planning process.
-See the [planning command details](/docs/planning/README.md) for examples.

 ```bash
 # Create or update planning document
 /aegis plan